ilearnio/graphql-type-factory/README.md

 # DEPRECATION WARNING

-After many fixes applied to this **FORK** I decided to create a separate NPM package with entirely rewritten logic and unit tests https://www.npmjs.com/package/graphql-type
+After many fixes applied to this **FORK** I decided to create a separate NPM package with rewritten from scratch logic and unit tests https://www.npmjs.com/package/graphql-type

 ## Setup